Skip to main content

 Speakers:

-• Chair: Alex Rose, Social Value Portal
+• Chair: Alex Rose, Chief Product & Technology Officer, Social Value Portal

-• Philippa Lennox King, BITC
+• Philippa Lennox King, Head of Responsible Business Strategy, BITC

-• Maddie Kortenaar, Social Value Engine
+• Maddie Kortenaar, Marketing Director & Accredited Social Value Practitioner, Social Value Engine

 Value vs Impact: How different methodologies compare